RyanScottLewis/arst/README.md

 The first step is to create an ARST file within your project.
 There is no convention as to where to place or name this file.

-For projects, I tend to use a single `.arst` in the root directory of the project.
+For projects, I tend to use a single `.arst` file in the root directory of the project.

 When maintaining a projects with multiple subprojects, I'll use `project_one.arst` and `project_two.arst` in the directory containing those project directories.